 There are no restrictions on the use of voting rights by any group of shareholders.
 Statutory rules for participating at meetings of shareholders do not differ from the applicable legal provisions.
 The AGM passes its resolutions by absolute majority of the votes cast, to the extent the law or the Articles of Incorporation do not provide otherwise.
+The Articles of Incorporation do not provide for any resolutions that would require a majority greater than that required by law.
 Convocation of the meetings of shareholders and rules for adding items to the agenda of the meetings of shareholders, especially rules on deadlines, are in accordance with the applicable legal provisions.
 Shareholders representing shares of a par value of CHF 1 000 000 may request items to be included in the agenda.
 The putting on the agenda has to be requested in written form listing the items and the motions.